Kode-god/social-media-platform/README.md

 # MERN Social Media Application

 A full-stack social media platform built with the MERN stack (MongoDB, Express, React, Node.js), featuring user authentication, post creation, comments, likes, and profile management.
+The website is a clone of twitter but i will be adding functionalities and improving on it as time goes by